 Step 2: Click Click to edit to take further steps with your action.

 Step 3: Check the Parameter check box and then click the arrow of the spin box to select the Parameter you already set up.

 Note: Advanced Actions allows you to group and work with multiple actions.
-So, repeat the above cycle to add more actions as you want.
+So, repeat the process to add more actions as you want.

-Step 4: Click Save, type a name for the advanced action in the Add Advanced Actions dialog.
+Step 4: Click Save, type a name for the advanced action you have just created in the Add Advanced Actions dialog.
 Then, click OK.

 Step 5: Click Close in the Advanced Action dialog.

 After having an advanced action created, you need to apply it to events.
 Follow these steps: